 One great restaurant here is the ON Market, which actually never sleeps.
 It has colorful textile artworks on its walls, and it offers fine cuisine from the coasts of Asia, from breakfast to the late-night snack.
 There is always a lot going on at the Naschmarkt, especially on Saturdays, also because of the weekly flea market.

 The colorful throng is worth seeing, even if you don’t want to buy anything.
 In the summer, sitting outdoors on the Naschmarkt is pretty pleasing.
 There you can eat, drink and watch people go about their business.
 Book a three-hour walking tour of Naschmarkt here.
+Any time you travel out of the country it’s important to protect your health.
+Check out DigitalHealthPost.com for some great info on staying healthy no matter what you’re doing.

 In Vienna, Modern buildings mix in with tons of Medieval and Renaissance elements, making the city center quite magical.
 From cathedrals to beer gardens, and shopping to museums, there is diversity that can keep you entertained throughout your trip.
 You can follow this guide and make your visit to Vienna memorable!